 Pure Earth is one of 12 partners in the FORBIO project.
-There are 3 case studies countries (Ukraine, Germany and Italy), and the rest are observers who will use the lessons learned in later projects.
-The first 3 will be like role models for the rest in applying approaches that were learnt through the project.
+There are three case studies countries (Ukraine, Germany and Italy), and the rest are observers who will use the lessons learned in later projects.
+The first three will be like role models for the rest in applying approaches that were learnt through the project.

-What are the benefits of these plants and the innovations associated with creating sustainable fuel?
+What are the benefits of energy crops and the innovations associated with creating sustainable fuel?

 Worldwide growth in demand for energy crops contributes to an increase in prices for them, which generates an increase in supply.
 Therefore, Ukraine’s agriculture has the ability to become an industry that will be able to provide not only food, but, to a certain extent, energy security for the country.

 Thus, the production of biofuels, with the production of crops, will contribute to the development of agriculture to satisfy the needs of consumers.
 Consequently, rational and efficient use of agricultural land will contribute to both food and energy security in countries where biofuels can be grown.

 What did you discuss at your recent meetings in Italy and Ukraine?